RonnyMV/developerTodays/README.md

 # developerTodays

-If you've seen this message, i ran out of energy in my quarter, and couldn't push the rest of the code. soon as it comes back, i will publish it.
-Thank you.
+If you've seen this message, wanted you to know that I ran out of power in my area, and after almost two hours of programming using my cellphone’s internet, my laptop also ran out of battery.
+As soon as the power returns, I’ll publish my work.
+Thank you for your understanding and patience.